samwillis/d2ts/packages/d2ts/README.md

 - `join()`: Joins two collections
 - `map()`: Transforms elements
 - `reduce()`: Aggregates values by key
+- `groupBy()`: Groups data by key and applies multiple aggregate functions

 Each take a SQLite database as the final argument, for example: